nais/azurerator/README.md

 ### Azure AD Setup

-You will need the credentials for an Azure AD application with the following built-in roles:
+You will need the credentials for an Azure AD application with the following Application API permissions for Microsoft Graph:

-- `Application administrator`
-- `Cloud application administrator`

-The application must also have the following Application API permissions for Microsoft Graph:

 - `Application.ReadWrite.All`
+- `DelegatedPermissionGrant.ReadWrite.All`
+- `Group.Read.All` (optional, only needed for the groups-assignment feature)
-- `Policy.Read.All`
+- `Policy.Read.All` (optional, only needed for the claims-mapping policies feature)
-- `User.Read.All`

 Finally, in order to ensure that Azurerator may pre-approve delegated API permissions for the managed applications, you will need to find and configure the `azure.permissiongrant-resource-id` configuration flag.